 \section{Experiment setup}

 \todoKathy{"Do you want to rename 'Experiment Framework'?}

 \todoCathy{Note: This section is for setup configurations that are common among many of the experiments in this paper.}

-We evaluate the performance of state of the art deep reinforcement learning techniques on a variety of traffic tasks, which are described below, and, when possible, compare them to established control theoretic results. }
+We evaluate the performance of state of the art deep reinforcement learning techniques on a variety of traffic scenarios, which are described below, and, when possible, compare them to established control-theoretic results. }